-Qualified optometrists in private practice can earn around £25,000 a year.
-With experience this can rise to £65,000 a year or more plus benefits.
+Qualified optometrists in private practice start on around £25,000 a year.
+With experience this can rise to £70,000 a year or more plus benefits.

 To work in the UK as an optometrist you must be registered with the General Optical Council (GOC).
 There is a specific route to this.